Katie Haun

 Kathryn Rose Haun is an American venture capitalist and former federal prosecutor.
 She is the founder and CEO of Haun Ventures, a Silicon Valley venture fund specializing in digital assets and blockchain technology.
+She was previously a general partner at Andreessen Horowitz.

 Early life and education

 Haun spent her childhood living in several countries, including Egypt.
 She moved back to the United States to attend Boston University.
 Haun graduated with honors from Stanford Law School.

 Career

 After finishing law school, Haun served as a law clerk for Supreme Court of the United States Justice Anthony Kennedy.
 She was a lecturer at Stanford Law School where she taught a course on digital currency and cybercrime.
 Haun also taught a course on cryptocurrency at Stanford Graduate School of Business.

 U.S. Department of Justice

 In 2006, Haun became a federal prosecutor in the United States District Court for the Eastern District of Virginia and worked on cases focused on national security and terrorism.
 She held senior policy positions at the United States Department of Justice (DOJ) headquarters in both the National Security Division and United States Attorney General's office.
 In 2009, Haun moved to California and went back to serving as Assistant U.S. Attorney in San Francisco.
 There she prosecuted cases against organized crime, drug cartels, and gangs, including Nuestra Familia, Hells Angels, and the Mongols Motorcycle Club.

 In 2012, Haun was first introduced to Bitcoin through her work at the DOJ.
 She led investigations into digital assets, including the corrupt agents on the Silk Road dark web marketplace and the Mt.
 Gox Bitcoin exchange hack.
 She also created the first DOJ cryptocurrency task force.